chadly/xunit-bdd/README.md

 Some of the design goals include:
  * Use natural C# constructs to control things such as BDD contexts and concerns.
 For example, the context of the specification is defined in the class constructor and the concern for the fixture is defined by its namespace.
- * Async tests are a first class citizen.

 See here for a [full introduction](https://www.chadly.net/bdd-with-xunit-net/)